Central Europe launches new austerity drive

 The key challenge for policymakers is getting right this balance between monetary and fiscal policy and calibrating the speed of cuts in deficits and interest rates.
 If governments slash budget deficits at a time when central banks are keeping interest rates high, this risks worsening the region’s economic stagnation.

 This could have grave political repercussions in a region where populism is already rampant.
 Populist opposition parties are already exploiting the budget cuts, mounting filibusters in parliament in Czechia and Estonia.
-In Slovakia, the leftwing populist Smer party is leading opinion polls ahead of September’s snap election and is set to benefit from the technocrat government’s balanced budget proposals.
+In Slovakia, the left-wing populist Smer Party is leading opinion polls ahead of September’s snap election and is set to benefit from the technocrat government’s balanced budget proposals.

 However, if budget deficits and public debt levels are allowed to remain elevated, and interest rates are cut too fast, this could entrench inflationary expectations and lead to a loss of market confidence.

 Hungary is probably the biggest worry here.
 Prime Minister Viktor Orban’s pre-election spending splurge left it with a deficit of 6.2% of GDP last year and gross public debt of 76.1% of GDP – the worst in the region – as well as the highest inflation and interest rates in Europe.
+In Q1 the economy remained in recession for the third consecutive quarter, declining by 0.3% q/q.

 The central bank has had to do the heavy lifting to damp down the economy because the government has merely pruned its thicket of populist handouts to voters and still prioritises economic growth.